elixirschool/elixirschool/en/lessons/basics/date-time.md

 ## DateTime

 The second, as you may have guessed from title of this section, is `DateTime`.
-It does not have the limitations noted previously: it has both time and date, and supports timezones.
+It does not have the limitations noted in `NaiveDateTime`: it has both time and date, and supports timezones.
 But be aware about timezones.
 The official docs state:

 ```